Think Before You Act: Decision Transformers with Working Memory: Evaluation

-\textbf{Training and Fine-tuning} For all games, we use eight V100 GPUs for model training and one V100 GPU for fine-tuning.
+\textbf{Implementation details.} We report results for \name 20M (20 million parameters), which consists of 13M Transformer parameters and 7M memory module parameters.
+For all games, we use eight V100 GPUs for model training and one V100 GPU for fine-tuning.
 We train on both Atari games and Meta-World for 10M steps.
 For fine-tuning on unseen scenarios, we train for 100k steps.

+Table \ref{tab:model_sizes} summarizes the different model configurations used for evaluation.
+In this section, we describe these model configurations in detail.
+While Table \ref{tab:model_sizes} provides a summary, we will provide additional information here. \name, PDT, and HDT all share the same Transformer architectures.
+However, for task-adaptation, HDT utilizes a pre-trained 2.3M hyper-network, while \name introduces 147K LoRA parameters.
+To compare with MDT, we use the same parameter size as reported in \cite{DBLP:conf/nips/LeeNYLFGFXJMM22}.